David Nalbandian

-David Pablo Nalbandian ([daˈβið ˈpaβlo nalβanˈdjan]; born 1 January 1982) is an Argentine retired professional tennis player who played on the ATP Tour from 2000 until his retirement in 2013.
-He reached the highest ranking in singles of world No. 3 in March 2006.
+David Pablo Nalbandian ([daˈβið ˈpaβlo nalβanˈdjan]; born 1 January 1982) is an Argentine former professional tennis player.
+He reached his highest ranking in singles of world No. 3 in March 2006, during a career that spanned from 2000 to 2013.
 Nalbandian was runner-up in the singles event at the 2002 Wimbledon Championships.
 During his career, he won 11 singles titles, including the Tennis Masters Cup in 2005 and two Masters 1000 tournaments.
-Nalbandian is the only male Argentine player in history who ever reached the semifinals or better at all four Grand Slam tournaments and reached the men's singles final at Wimbledon.
+Nalbandian is the only Argentine man in history to reach the semifinals or better at all four majors and to reach the Wimbledon final.
 He was a member of the Argentinian Davis Cup team who reached the finals of the World Group in 2006, 2008 and 2011.
-Nalbandian played right-handed with a two-handed backhand, which was known for being a devastating shot.
+Nalbandian played right-handed with a two-handed backhand, regarded at the time to be one of the best on tour.
+Nalbandian was considered one of the greatest players to have never won a Grand Slam title.
 Since his retirement, Nalbandian has taken up the sport of rally racing and has competed in Rally Argentina.

 Biography

-Of Armenian and Italian descent, David Nalbandian was born in the small city of Unquillo in Córdoba Province, Argentina.
+Of Armenian and Argentine descent, David Nalbandian was born in the small city of Unquillo in Córdoba Province, Argentina.
 He became a professional tennis player at the age of 18.